 The Certificate Program

 The certificate program provides the conceptual understanding and technical proficiency necessary to apply GIS in a variety of settings.
-Six courses are required to complete the undergraduate certificate and five courses are required for the graduate certificate.
+Five courses are required to complete the undergraduate certificate and four courses are required for the graduate certificate.
 Graduate students must also have the equivalent of GEOG 3500 before starting the graduate certificate.
 All required courses must be taken at the undergraduate level for the undergraduate certificate or at the graduate level for the graduate certificate.
 A maximum of two required classes can be waived (for example, because of prior coursework or relevant work experience); two other electives must be taken at UNT instead.

 All required classes can also be applied to undergraduate or graduate degree programs at UNT.